nagsamayam/laravel-promocodes/README.md

 Promocodes::code('ABC-DEF')
     ->orderTotal(1000) // default: 0
-    ->getApplicableDiscount($forceCheck = true); // default: false // If false, it will not check for usagesLeft and expiry
+    ->getApplicableDiscount($forceCheck = true); // default: false // If false, it will not check for usagesLeft, status and expiry
 ```

 ## Testing